 The Bull Case

 The bulls have reasonable arguments.
 FERC could conclude that Google's warrants, while technically above the 10% threshold, don't constitute actual control because the warrants haven't been exercised.
 There's precedent for FERC treating unexercised options differently from direct ownership.
 TeraWulf could also amend its application proactively, disclose the Google relationship fully, and still win approval on the merits.
-The underlying asset is real: 500 MW of generation capacity in Northern Virginia is genuinely valuable, and FERC generally favors transactions that bring capacity back online.
+The underlying asset is real: 500 MW of generation capacity in Northern Virginia is genuinely valuable.
+FERC generally favors transactions that bring capacity back online.

 The Bottom Line